weaviate/weaviate-io/developers/contributor-guide/current/getting-started/git-and-github.md

 You can also use `git add .` to stage all the files, but it is not recommended to use.
 You might include created files, backups, and configuration files containing information you don't want included.
 Prior to adding files to the staging area, always validate visually which files need to be staged.

-* Check if the file(s) is added in the staging area
+* Check if the files are added in the staging area

 ```
 git status